 Family plan notes

 The slow cooker gets a lot of use in this meal plan, as opposed to the oven and stove top.
-The oven is called to help in two recipes but there are alternatives:
+The oven is called to help in two recipes, but if it’s too hot for you to turn it on, here are alternatives:

 Yamchiladas: you can layer the rolled up tortillas in a slow cooker, pour the sauce on top, and cook on high for 2-3 hours, or low for, say, 6 hours.
 It will probably not be pretty, but nevertheless delicious.
 And you won’t need to start the oven.
 You can also reheat the sauce and filling in the microwave, roll as burritos, and dip in the sauce instead.